stirtrek/stirtrek.github.io/source/index.md

             What Is Stir Trek?
         </div>
         <div class="comic-panel-body with-header">
             Stir Trek is a one-day conference focused on teaching software developers, and others in the industry, the latest and greatest in technologies, techniques, and tools.
-The full day of content is always concluded with a screening of a blockbuster film (traditionally on its opening day, but in 2024 we're showing a classic Star Wars movie.
+The full day of content is always concluded with a screening of a blockbuster film.
 Pretty sweet, huh?
             <br>
             <br>
             <a href="https://goo.gl/maps/wVdUQNDfXd9Zxd2P8">AMC Easton 30</a>, Columbus, OH